 All are crucially important in their own right and it is for that reason that while I will briefly examine each one here.

-This is the event that kick starts each Sprint and is where the Product Owner and Development team discuss which Product Backlog Items (PBI’s) will be included in Sprint.
-While the Product Owner has the right to prioritise each PBI for potential inclusion in the Sprint, the Development team are encouraged to respond, raise issues and push back where necessary.
-The Development Team then forecasts how many PBI’s they can deliver in the Sprint, given their knowledge of velocity, resources and any factors which could influence the time and resources they have available.
+This is the event that kick starts each Sprint and is where the Product Owner and Developers discuss which Product Backlog Items (PBI’s) will be included in Sprint.
+While the Product Owner has the right to prioritise each PBI for potential inclusion in the Sprint, the Developers are encouraged to respond, raise issues and push back where necessary.
+The Developers then forecasts how many PBI’s they can deliver in the Sprint, given their knowledge of velocity, resources and any factors which could influence the time and resources they have available.

-The outcome of the Sprint Planning Meeting is to get a Sprint Goal and Sprint Backlog that everyone agrees is realistic and achievable.
+The outcome of the Sprint Planning event is to get a Sprint Goal and Sprint Backlog that everyone agrees is realistic and achievable.

 Scrum seeks to efficiently use your time and resources and the Daily Scrum event is no exception.
-The Daily Scrum is time boxed to 15 minutes.
+The Daily Scrum is timeboxed to 15 minutes.
 Standing up is not compulsory.
-However, many teams find this a useful technique to keep the meeting short and to the point.
+However, many teams find this a useful technique to keep the event short and to the point.

-The Daily Scrum is an opportunity for the Development Team to check in, assess progress towards achieving the Sprint Goal and to review and plan their activities for the next 24 hours.
+The Daily Scrum is an opportunity for the Developers to check-in, assess progress towards achieving the Sprint Goal and to review and plan their activities for the next 24 hours.

-A Sprint Review usually takes place on the last day of the Sprint and allows you the opportunity to show the “done” Increment to stakeholders (customers, management and anyone else considered relevant and interested).
-As well as demonstrating working features produced during the Sprint, you’re also after useful feedback that can be incorporated the Product Backlog that may help guide the work for future sprints.
+A Sprint Review usually takes place on the last day of the Sprint and allows the Scrum Team the opportunity to show the Done Increment to stakeholders (customers, management and anyone else considered relevant and interested).
+As well as inspecting working features produced during the Sprint, you are also after useful feedback that can be incorporated the Product Backlog that may help guide the work for future sprints.

-The final meeting in the Sprint is the Sprint Retrospective.
-This is when the Scrum team reviews what could be improved for future Sprints and how they should do it.
-The ethos of Scrum dictates that no matter how good the Scrum team is, there will always be opportunity to improve and the Sprint Retrospective gives the team a dedicated time in which to identify, discuss and plan this.
-The whole Scrum Team should take part including the Development Team, the Scrum Master and the Product Owner.
-The meeting should be a collaborative effort, just like the entire Scrum and Agile process.
+The final event in the Sprint is the Sprint Retrospective.
+This is when the Scrum Team reviews what could be improved for future Sprints and how they should do it.
+The ethos of Scrum dictates that no matter how good the Scrum team is, there will always be an opportunity to improve and the Sprint Retrospective gives the team a dedicated time in which to identify, discuss and plan this.
+The whole Scrum Team should take part including the Developers, the Scrum Master and the Product Owner.
+The event should be a collaborative effort, just like the entire Scrum and Agile process.